flightaware/tohil/TCLOBJECTS.md

 1
 ```

+### td_get()

-Likewise, td_get will accept a list of keys, treating the tcl object as a nested tree of dictionaries, with inner dictionaries stored as values inside outer dictionaries.
+Likewise, `td_get` will accept a list of keys, treating the tcl object as a nested tree of dictionaries, with inner dictionaries stored as values inside outer dictionaries.
 It is an error to try to get a key that doesn't exist.

+t.td_get() supports our to=datatype technique to get the contents of the tclobj as one of numbers different datatypes (the same ones supported for tohil.getvar, etc.)

+One kind of annoyance about tcl dicts is having to use dict exist to traverse the hierarchy of dicts to see if something exists before traversing it a second time to actually get it, or to try the get and catch the error.

+td_get offers a second approach, where you do the td_get and specify the optional default= argument, where you specify a value that td_get will return if the requested key doesn't exist.

+If a to=datatype is specified, the default value is coerced to that datatype if possible, or an exception is raised if not.

+### td_exists()

-td_exists can be used to see if a key exists, and also accepts a list of keys to access a hierarchy.
+`td_exists` can be used to see if a key exists, and also accepts a list of keys to access a hierarchy.

+### td_size()

-td_size() returns the size of the dict or throws an error if the contents of the object can't be treated as a tcl dict.
+t.td_size() returns the size of the tcl dict, or throws an error if the contents of the object can't be treated as a tcl dict.

+### td_remove()

-x.td_remove() removes an element from the dict.
+x.td_remove() removes an element from the tcl dict.
 It's not an error to remove something that doesn't exist.

 td_remove can also accept a list of elements and in that case it will delete a hierarchy of subordinate namespaces.
 In the list case, if more than one element is specified in the list, it is an error if any of the keys don't exist.